Monkey Boy by Francisco Goldman audiobook

 A New York Times Book Review pick of Best Books Now in Paperback

-Told in an intimate, irresistibly funny, and passionate voice, this extraordinary portrait of family and growing up “halfie,” unearths the hidden cruelties in a predominantly white, working-class Boston suburb where Francisco came of age, and explores the pressures of living between worlds all his life.
+Told in an open, irresistibly funny and passionate voice, this extraordinary portrait of growing up outside the dominant culture unearths the hidden cruelties in a predominantly white, working-class Boston suburb where Francisco—a.k.a.
+Paco, aka Frankie Gee—came of age.
+A crowning achievement from one of the most important American voices in the last forty years.

 Editorial Reviews